mpyne-navy/dsb-report/dsb-report.md

 perhaps one-third of the way through the procurement period, a substantial departure from present practice.

-\[rec:24\]
+<a id="recommendation-2"></a>

-### *Recommendation 24: DoD STD 2167 should be further revised to remove any remaining dependence upon the assumptions of the “waterfall” model and to institutionalise rapid prototyping and incremental development.* {#rec:25 .unnumbered}
+### *Recommendation 24: DoD STD 2167 should be further revised to remove any remaining dependence upon the assumptions of the “waterfall” model and to institutionalise rapid prototyping and incremental development.*

+<a id="recommendation-25"></a>
-### *Recommendation 25: Directive 5000.29 and STD 2168 should be revised or superseded by policy to mandate risk management techniques In software acquisition, as recommended In the 1983 USAF/SAB Study.* {#recommendation-25-directive-5000.29-and-std-2168-should-be-revised-or-superseded-by-policy-to-mandate-risk-management-techniques-in-software-acquisition-as-recommended-in-the-1983-usafsab-study. .unnumbered}
+### *Recommendation 25: Directive 5000.29 and STD 2168 should be revised or superseded by policy to mandate risk management techniques In software acquisition, as recommended In the 1983 USAF/SAB Study.*

 The Air Force Scientific Advisory Board in 1983 identified software risk factors and recommended risk management techniques \[Munson, 1983\].